 Recognizing that science and human exploration are mutually enabling, NASA created the Solar System Exploration Research Virtual Institute (SSERVI) to address questions fundamental to human and robotic exploration of the Moon, Near Earth Asteroids, the Martian moons Phobos and Deimos, and the near space environments of these target bodies.
-As a virtual institute, SSERVI funds investigators at a broad range of domestic institutions, bringing them together along with international partners via virtual technology to enable new scientific efforts.
+As a virtual institute, SSERVI funds investigators from a broad range of domestic institutions, bringing them together along with international partners via virtual technology to enable new scientific efforts.

-- Advance basic and applied research fundamental to lunar and planetary science, and advance human exploration of the solar system through scientific discovery;
+- Advance human exploration of the solar system through scientific discovery;

-- Conduct and catalyze collaborative research in lunar and planetary science, enabling cross-disciplinary partnerships throughout the science and exploration communities;
+- Conduct cross-disciplinary research between the science and exploration communities;

 - Provide scientific, technical, and mission-defining analyses for relevant NASA programs, planning, and space missions as requested by NASA;

 - Explore innovative ways of using information technology for scientific collaboration and information dissemination across geographic boundaries;

-- Train and inspire the next generation of scientific explorers through research opportunities, and encourage global public engagement through informal programs, and participatory public events.
+- Train the next generation of explorers and encourage global public engagement.

 SSERVI Science and Exploration Research